mingfeisun/gsoc-mingfei/docs/README.md

 ```

 ### Using actor tag
-The actor can also be manully specified in the sdf models, .e.g.,
+The actor can also be manually specified in the sdf models, .e.g.,

 ``` xml
 <actor name="actor">